openstack/nova-specs/specs/wallaby/approved/nova-support-webvnc-with-password-authentication.rst

 input, and this provides almost the same experience as using VNC clients (e.g vncviewer) to access vnc servers that require password authentication.

 Problem description
 ===================
 There is only a token authentication against nova novncproxy, with the ``token`` parameter appended to the request access_url.
-While this is convenient, anyone who (e.g. A cloud administrator with too much curiosity about tenants' business) gets the access_url info will have access to operating the instance by the web console directly, which is not that safe.
+While this is convenient, anyone who (e.g. A cloud administrator with too much curiosity about tenants' business) gets the access_url info will have access to operating the instance by the web console directly, which is not safe.

 Now an implementation for remote console with password authentication will prevent malicious users from using the instance when failing to pass